xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

 1. In your store's Admin area, find the product for which you want to add a new attribute, open its details and click on the** Attributes** tab:
     ![]({{site.baseurl}}/attachments/7504855/8719266.png?effects=drop-shadow)
     This will open a page where you can manage attributes for this product.
-2. Click on the <u>Global</u> link at the top of the page to access the subsection where you can add and assign global and "product class"-level attributes to this product:
+2. Click on the Global link at the top of the page to access the subsection where you can add and assign global and "product class"-level attributes to this product:
     ![]({{site.baseurl}}/attachments/7504855/8719267.png?effects=drop-shadow)
 3. On the page that opens, make sure that the product has been assigned an appropriate product class:
     ![]({{site.baseurl}}/attachments/7504855/8719268.png?effects=drop-shadow)
     (If the product does not have a product class assigned, or needs to be assigned a different product class, take a moment to {% link "assign an appropriate product class to it" ref_EVqNSaZy#assigning-product-classes %}).
-4. Add attributes via the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "<Product class name> attributes"; in our example, this will be "Plates attributes"):
+4. Add attributes via the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "`<Product class name>` attributes"; in our example, this will be "Plates attributes"):
     ![]({{site.baseurl}}/attachments/7504855/8719269.png?effects=drop-shadow)

     1. Create a new empty entry in the attributes list (This is where you will specify your attribute name and value(s)): click the "down arrow" part of the **Add attribute** button and select the type of attribute value you require (_Plain field_, _Textarea_ or _Yes/No_) from the drop-down button menu.